-CMSMs and DSSABs may wish to consider the following in determining allocations to operators:
+CMSMs and DSSABs may wish to consider the following in determining allocations to licensees:

-- Supporting the identified priorities for the child care system; - Supporting the viability of existing child care operators who have been identified as being impacted by the implementation of FDK to refocus services for children 0-4 years old; - Capacity of programs to access funds through other means; - Child care licensing history; - Program budget and financial history; - Level of investment required to support viability; and, - Investment in quality programming.
+- Supporting the identified priorities for the child care system; - Supporting the viability of existing licensees and increasing the provision of services for children 0-12 years old; - Capacity of programs to access funds through other means; - Child care licensing history; - Program budget and financial history; - Level of investment required to support viability; and - Investment in quality programming.

 CMSMs and DSSABs are advised to consider the quality of the child care centre when allocating capital retrofit funding.
-Centres that are repeatedly non-compliant with the Day Nurseries Act and pose health and safety risks to children should not be funded.
+Centres that are repeatedly non-compliant with the Child Care and Early Years Act, 2014 or preceding Day Nurseries Act and pose health and safety risks to children should not be funded.

-Capital retrofit funding will help to offset the costs of minor renovations of existing child care centres to serve younger aged children as 4 and 5 year olds enter FDK.
+Capital retrofit funding will help to offset the costs of minor renovations of existing child care centres.
 Minor renovations may include:

-- Adding a wall to create an infant sleep room in a previous JK/SK room;
+- Adding a wall to create an infant sleep room in a previous kindergarten room;

 - Renovating a playground space; or

 - Renovating washrooms for toddlers.

-A CMSM's or DSSAB's expense under capital retrofit may exceed their allocation as outlined in Schedule B. CMSMs and DSSABs may choose to use funding from the Core Service Delivery and/or special purpose allocations to support capital retrofits in-year.
+A CMSM's or DSSAB's expense under capital retrofit may exceed their allocation as outlined in the budget schedule.
+CMSMs and DSSABs may choose to use funding from the core service delivery and/or special purpose allocations to support capital retrofits in-year.
 See the financial flexibility section in the introduction of this guideline for more details.